vishalk2/Engine-Emissions-Calibration/README.md

 ![ICE](https://user-images.githubusercontent.com/68963724/90239390-0ff44d80-de45-11ea-85a4-00f96887c81e.png)

-Below are some sample graphs obtained as a part of estimatng the emissions:
+Below are some sample graphs obtained as a part of estimation of the emissions @ ReynLab:

 ![AFR-14.7](https://user-images.githubusercontent.com/68963724/100433379-ff4ca800-30c0-11eb-87a7-273fbacbcd7d.png)